illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme-online.md

 # Sprint 01 Requirements and Deliverables

-This document contains the Sprint-01 requirements and deliverables
+This document contains the Sprint-01 requirements and deliverables for **Online L04 section** only.

 ## Objectives